Table Of Content

 - Due to the rarity and higher cost of Drupal developers, it is necessary to hire Drupal developers for Drupal development projects.

-- Even though Drupal 8 now has a more user-friendly interface with drag-and-drop composition, you will still need to hire a team of full-stack developers in order to build, customize, and run your Drupal website.
+- Even though Drupal 8 now has a more user-friendly interface with drag-and-drop composition, you will still need to hire a team of full-stack developers in order to build, customize, run and optimize Drupal website performance.

 Our Opinion on Cost